-A signal mirror is a mirror – but with a way to exactly aim it where you want, so as to alert others of your location by its flashing reflection of the sun.
+A ‘real’ signal mirror is a mirror with a built-in way to precisely aim it’s reflection (from the sun), and is intended to alert others of your location.

 – 2 different types of signal mirror, a 2×3″ and a 3×5″

 – 2 layers of glass laminated together with a sighting device and lanyard

 – Wide angle retro reflecting material for sighting

 Signal Mirror Aiming Instructions

 1. First, reflect sunlight from the mirror onto a nearby surface, hand, etc., so that you can identify where the bright spot is initially before you actually aim it.